top of page

 6. Where should I register my Will?

 There is also a difference in the registration fees charged by each registry.
-The registration fees of the DIFC Wills Service Centre are more expensive than the registration fees of the Abu Dhabi Will Registry (please see the FAQ below for more details of the registration fees).
+The registration fees of the DIFC Wills Service Centre are more expensive than the registration fees of the ADJD (please see the FAQ below for more details of the registration fees).

 The advantages and disadvantages of each registry will differ from person to person.
 The best option for you will depend on your personal circumstances and requirements.
 Our legal professionals will discuss these with you so you can decide which option is best for you.